Skip to Content

 quinoa enchilada casserole on a white plate topped with sour cream, tomato, avocado, and lime

-Mexican quinoa casserole is made with fresh vegetables, hearty quinoa, enchilada sauce, fresh lime, and baked to perfection topped with mexican cheese.
+Mexican quinoa casserole is made with fresh vegetables, hearty quinoa, enchilada sauce, fresh lime, and baked to perfection topped with cheese.

-It’s pretty apparent that I have a love affair with all recipes Mexican inspired.
 From Mexican Rice Casserole to fajita veggies, cilantro lime cauliflower rice, I could keep going all day.

 There are endless ways to make delicious and tasty meatless Mexican recipes!